tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

     buzzfeed_costumes: { color: 11, short: "(Vary, 2018)", full: "Vary, A.B.
 (2918, Jun 8). <em>Everything You Need To Know About The Fabulous Costumes In \"Ocean's 8\"</em> [Article].
 Buzzfeed News.
 Retrieved Feb 16, 2024, from", url: "https://www.buzzfeednews.com/article/adambvary/oceans-8-costumes" }
   yikes: !!map
   misinformation: !!map
-    historians: "James just makes up a term and passes it off as something commonly heard in the queer community."
+    historians: "James just steals a made-up (sarcastic?) term and passes it off as something commonly heard in the queer community."
     misinterpretation:
       _desc_: James has a propensity to misunderstand what he's playwriting from, like
       scorpius_life: the time he said Scorpius's life was worse with Albus in it